aryanvaghasiya/SciCalc/README.md

 CS 816 - Software Production Engineering(Mini-Project)

-This is a project from college.
+This is a mini project from college.